 “The Best Little Museum of Its Size West of the Mississippi” according to the Smithsonian Institute, the Mariposa Museum & History Center rewards visitors with original Gold Rush documents and artifacts, gold displays, artwork, and photos.
 Native American heritage and culture are celebrated with exhibits interpreting the lives of the Mono, Paiute, and Miwuk tribes.

-California’s oldest court of law, the stately building has served continuously as the seat of county government since 1854.
+California’s oldest court of law, the stately Mariposa County Courthouse building has served continuously as the seat of county government since 1854.
 Much United States mining law is based on decisions emanating from the courthouse, which is listed on the National Register of Historic Places.

 Visitors to Yosemite Mariposa can immerse themselves in local rock climbing lore and legacy at the Yosemite Climbing Association Museum & Gallery.
-Featuring a priceless collection of historical climbing artifacts (including stove leg pitons used on early Nose route ascents of El Capitan) and dozens of archival photographs, the museum is open on a limited scale for 2021 and set for a 2022 grand opening.
+Featuring a priceless collection of historical climbing artifacts (including stove leg pitons used on early Nose route ascents of El Capitan) and dozens of archival photographs, the museum celebrated its grand opening in 2022.

 Bisected by Highway 140 and topped off by Highway 49, Southern Mariposa County is marked by big grazing valleys, ancient mining ruins, out-of-nowhere towns, and rolling hills perfect for bike rides.